01 of 16

 Cloth An Alternative to Burlap for Faces

 While not as earthy as burlap, cloth is another material traditionally used to make scarecrow faces.
-An advantage in using cloth is that it is easy to draw on.
+An advantage of using cloth is that it is easy to draw on.
 Black magic marker works well for making facial features.Continue to 5 of 16 below.

 05 of 16